raspberri05/taskorial/README.md

 ## Documentation

-We are in the process of creating documentation for Taskorial on our [wiki](https://github.com/raspberri05/taskorial/wiki)
+You can find this project's complete documentation on our [wiki](https://github.com/raspberri05/taskorial/wiki).
+This wiki is new and in development, and some information may not be there yet.